chamallow-team/Aegis-server/doc/protocols/example/README.md

-# CSP / SGP examples
+# CSP example
-This directorie contains an example of the communication flow and protocols used by aegis.
+This directory contains an example of the CSP protocols used by aegis.

-They serves as a reference on how to implement this flow and protocols.
+It serves as a reference on how to implement this protocol.

-To *start* the example you need [luvit](https://luvit.io) as a lua runtime and launch [start.lua](./start.lua)
+To *start* the example you need [luvit](https://luvit.io) as a lua runtime.
+This is an implementation of the CSP protocol on a tchat server with clients

+This server-client example requires you to start the [server](./server.lua) first, then start on another terminal a [client](./client.lua). you can start as many client as you wish at the same time! fell free to test how you want